voxpupuli/beaker/README.md

 Please log tickets and issues at our [Beaker Issue Tracker](https://github.com/puppetlabs/beaker/issues).
 In addition there is an active #puppet-dev channel on Freenode.

-We use semantic version numbers for our releases, and recommend that users stay as up-to-date as possible by upgrading to patch releases and minor releases as they become available.